7 Graphs

 Exercise 7.15 Describe the worst-case running time of BFS in terms of the number of vertices V and edges E of G.

-Exercise 7.16 A bipartite graph is a graph such that each vertex is colored either red or blue and each edge connects to differently colored vertices.
-Design a algorithm to check if a graph is bipartite.
+Exercise 7.16 A graph is called bipartite if each vertex can be labeled either 1 or 0 such that each edge connects to differently labeled vertices.
+Design an algorithm to check if a graph is bipartite.

 Sather Tower, UC Berkeley.
 Image courtesy Public Domain Images